Code-Victor/SignMeIn/Backend/README.md

     'is_worker' - (returns False)
   }

-* 2. organization/signin - This endpoint is used to login the organizations
+* 2. user/signin - This endpoint is used to login the users
 * Method - POST
 * The required fields for this endpoint are
 * a. email - organization email